Environmental Science Units 1 and 2

 In Unit 2, you will look at what affects Earth’s capacity to sustain life.
 This unit focuses on managing pollution, as well as how food and water security sustain Earth’s systems.

-You’ll compare the advantages and limitations of different agricultural systems for achieving regional and global food security, evaluate the use of ecological footprint analysis for assessing future food and water security.
+You’ll compare the advantages and limitations of how food is produced to help achieve regional and global food security, evaluate the use of ecological footprint analysis for assessing future food and water security.

 Who is it for?